-This really interesting preliminary information on how we may be able to improve health by limiting consumption.
-It makes sense from an evolutionary standpoint—our long distant relatives not only survived without indoor plumbing and heat, but also with sometimes severely limited access to food.
+This is really interesting preliminary information on how we may be able to improve health by limiting consumption.
+It makes sense from an evolutionary standpoint—our long distant relatives not only survived without indoor plumbing and heat but also with sometimes severely limited access to food.

 Have you tried IER or fasting?
 How did it work for you and have you kept at it?
 We’d love to hear your story.

 - Wei, M. et al. (2017) Fasting-mimicking diet and markers/risk factors for aging, diabetes, cancer and cardiovascular disease.
 Sci.
 Transl.
 Med.
 9, 377.

 - Mattson, M. et al. (2014) Meal frequency and timing in health and disease.
 PNAS 111 (47) 16647.

 - Made Just for You: Promega Custom Reagents - October 28, 2022